HannibalZA/osTicket-Custom-Code/README.md

 Good tool to use: https://phar.scer.io/

-Just Zip the files up, and drag the zip file into the window...
+Just Zip the files up, and drag the zip file into the window.

+Feel free to contribute improvements...